lavishay-technion/ansible_shallow/03_playbooks/README.md

 - Modules are heart of Ansible
   - They are python written code.
     - Modules can be developed based on Ansible community development guidelines.
-  - They provide basic and built-in functionality with which ansible automates things.
+  - They provide basic and built-in functionality with which Ansible automates things.
-  - Combination of Modules with YAML provides us with automation with ansible.
+  - Combination of Modules with YAML provides us with automation with Ansible.
-- All the modules described at ansible command module work in similar manner.
+- All the modules described at Ansible command module work in similar manner.

 ---